jthhk/Binance-volatility-trading-bot/README.md

-# Binance Volitility Trading Bot
+# JTHHK / JimBot fork

 THIS FORK HAS BEEN BEEN MODIFIED RUN AT YOUR OWN RISK